310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tomoya %}
-What’s that supposed to mean? … But you’re right, that *is* what Ra*bits is all about.
+What’s that supposed to mean? …But you’re right, that *is* what Ra*bits is all about.

 We’re lacking in everything, but that’s exactly why we work as hard as we can together, and continue to grow.